SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### build tools

+Build tools are the tools that create an executable application from various parts.
+To build something, a build tool starts at an entry point.
+A dependency graph is a directed graph where each vertex is a module and each edge is a dependency relationship.
+From an entry point, a build tool assembles a dependency graph.
+From a dependency graph, a build tool builds it's output file(s).
-Build tools are the tools that create an executable application from various parts Code splitting is the splitting of code into various bundles or components which can then be loaded on demand or in parallel.
+Code splitting is the splitting of code into various bundles or components which can then be loaded on demand or in parallel.

 ##### compilers